Joaquín Andújar: 1985 World Series

 The World Series against the Kansas City Royals went poorly for Andújar.
 He lasted 4+ innings in Game 3 and took the loss opposite a dominant Bret Saberhagen.
 John Tudor, meanwhile, was 3–1 with a 1.59 ERA that postseason, leading Cardinals manager Whitey Herzog to go with Tudor in the decisive Game 7, despite the fact that Andújar had five days' rest.
 The strategy failed, and Tudor was pulled in the third with the bases loaded and three runs already on the board.
 The score was 10–0 by the time Herzog brought Andújar in for mop-up duty.
 When umpire Don Denkinger called a ball, Andújar emphatically showed his disagreement and had to be restrained by teammates.
 Herzog was furious and was ejected.
 A pitch later, Andújar was ejected for arguing another pitch which was clearly off the plate.
-Andujar charged Denkinger, bumping the umpire before being restrained by teammates.
+Andújar charged Denkinger, bumping the umpire before being restrained by teammates.

 Herzog's decision to send in Andújar—normally a starter—led to speculation that his decision was payback for Denkinger's infamous call in Game 6, but Herzog had stated that Andújar was the only Cardinal pitcher that still had any life left in his arm, as the Cardinals had gone through seven pitchers in the game.

 Andújar was so furious after being ejected from Game 7 that he demolished a toilet and sink in the visitor's clubhouse bathroom in Royals Stadium with a bat.
 As a result of this and his conduct toward Denkinger, Andújar was fined $500—the maximum permissible amount at the time—and was suspended for the first 10 games of the following regular season.
 Andújar was additionally ordered to make restitution for damages.